Ahmed Diriye

 Ahmed Diriye (Axmed Diiriye, أحمد ديريه; born 1972), also known as Ahmad Umar or Abu Ubaidah al-Somali (أبي عبيدة الصومالي), is the Emir of Somalia’s Islamist militant group Al-Shabaab.

-Diriye became head of the organization following the death of the Al-Shabaab's leader Ahmed Godane in 2014.
+Diriye became head of the organization following the death of al-Shabaab's leader Ahmed Godane in 2014.
 In 2022, the U.S. State Department designated him a terrorist.

 History

-Ahmad Diriye was born in 1972 in Mustshil in the Somali Region of Ethiopia, He is believed to be in his fifties and is a member of the Bijamal subclan of the Dir clan.
+Ahmad Diriye was born in 1972 in Mustshil in the Hararghe province of Ethiopia.
+He is believed to be in his fifties and is a member of the Bijamal subclan of the Dir clan.
 According to Africa Confidential he is a cousin of Ahmed Abdi Godane.

 Diriye was a member of Al-Ittihad al-Islamiyya since 1996 and later served as an officer in the Islamic Courts Union.
 He headed a Quranic school in Kismayo.
 Diriye served in several positions within al-Shabaab following the Ethiopian invasion of Somalia in 2006.

-Diriye was one of the founding members of Al-Shabaab and a close relative of Godane whom he became his assistant.
+Diriye was one of the founding members of al-Shabaab and a close relative of Godane whom he became his assistant.
 He was the 'founding father' of the groups intelligence service, Amniyat.
 During 2008, he served as the deputy governor of Lower Juba region, and was later appointed al-Shabaab's governor of Bay and Bakool regions on 29 June 2009.

 In January 2012 Diriye was appointed as transitional military commander of Bay, Bakool and Gedo regions.
 By 2013, he was a senior adviser to Godane and served in al-Shabaab's "Interior Department," where he oversaw the group's domestic activity.
 It is speculated that Umar influenced Godane's decision to purge the group's foreign fighters in 2012-2013, and he is also credited with leading the contingent that killed Al-Amriki.
 According to the U.S. State Department, he shares Godane's vision for al-Shabaab's terrorist attacks in Somalia as an element of al-Qa’ida's greater global aspirations.